-Why has the need for sulfur inputs increased across the US?
+Why has the need for sulfur inputs increased across Canada?

 What is the role of Sulfur in plant development?